Glasgow-AI4BioMed/bioner/README.md

 #### MedMentions ST21pv

+We use the 2017AA full release of UMLS to map entity concept identifiers to semantic types, and do not use the semantic types in MedMentions directly.
+You would need to change the path in the command below to point towards your local copy of the MRSTY.RRF file.

 ```bash
 # Preprocess the data
 python prepare_medmentions.py --umls_mrsty ~/umls/2017AA-full/META/MRSTY.RRF --medmentions_dir corpora_sources/medmentions/st21pv --semantic_groups corpora_sources/medmentions/SemGroups.txt --out_train datasets/medmentions_st21pv_train.bioc.xml.gz --out_val datasets/medmentions_st21pv_val.bioc.xml.gz --out_test datasets/medmentions_st21pv_test.bioc.xml.gz